 Creating organisation charts for a company is one of the most valued features for HR managers.
-The main issue is that there aren’t many free tools that can create a decent organisation chart online and it’s not always easy to keep the chart updated every time a new employee arrives or someone leaves the company.
+The main issue is that there aren’t many free tools that can create a decent organisation chart online.
+Furthermore, it’s not always easy to keep the chart updated every time a new employee arrives or someone leaves the company.

 What is an organisation chart of a company?